Insurance Claim Assistance in Hamilton, Ontario

 Repair cost estimation accuracy and negotiation with repair shops to ensure fair compensation without overpaying or underpaying actual repair needs

-FAQs About Insurance Claim Assistance in Hamilton
+Common Questions About Insurance Claim Assistance

 Photograph damage immediately with clear labels showing pothole location and vehicle condition.
 File claim within 24-48 hours while damage is fresh and witnesses may be nearby.
 Request police report if pothole caused significant damage (proves location and conditions).
 Include: repair shop damage assessment, undercarriage photos showing salt damage progression, and maintenance records proving preventive care.
 Insurance companies sometimes dispute 'poor road condition' claims; supporting documentation strengthens your claim for coverage.